BlvckBytes/HeadCatalog/README-X.md

 ### Section messages

-#### headsNotReadyYet

-The heads are still loading, which either means that the persistence is not done reading yet or that the process of mapping head models to head representative items has not yet completed.

 #### inventoryFull

 The requested head item could not be placed in the player's inventory, as it has no more space to hold it.